edheltzel/flightdeck-esbuild/README.md

 - `./src/_flightdeck/transforms.js`
 - `./src/_flightdeck/workflow.js` - this file controls the Eleventy dev server.

-Flightdeck comes with a custom image transform plugin that watches for changes in the `./src/assets/images` directory and then optimizes any new or changed images, copies it to the output destination directory `./dist/assets/images`.
+flightdeck comes with a custom image transform plugin that watches for changes in the `./src/assets/images` directory and then optimizes any new or changed images, copies it to the output destination directory `./dist/assets/images`.
 Since we are using the the [Eleventy Image Plugin](https://www.11ty.dev/docs/plugins/image) under-the-hood, it is smart enough to know if an image has already been optimized, we don't need to worry about that. **Just set it and forget it.**

 > **PLEASE NOTE:** This feature does add a little overhead to the initial build process, which is why it is disabled by default.